Renting with pets: what you need to know

 Can landlords charge higher rent for pets?

-They can, however, charge extra rent for having a pet and you must return the property to the same condition as the start of your tenancy.
+They can, however, charge extra rent for having a pet and you must return the property in the same condition as at the start of your tenancy.

 Moving in with your pet

-Once you’ve found a pet-friendly property, here are a few things to do for your move:
+Once you’ve found a pet-friendly property, here are a few things to do to prepare for your move:

 • Update your pet’s ID tag or microchip before moving so you can be contacted if your pet goes missing.